Hacker0x01/hacker101/sessions/sqli.md

 title: SQL Injection and Friends
 ---

-In this session we'll talk about several of the most important vulnerabilities: SQL injection, directory traversal, and command injection.
+In this session we'll talk about several of the most important vulnerabilities: SQL injection, command injection, and directory traversal.

 What you'll learn
 -----------------

-- SQLi (SQL Injection)
-	- How it works
-	- Basic exploitation
-	- Mitigation
-- Blind SQLi
-	- What it is
-	- The types of blind SQLi
-	- Exploiting blind
 - Directory traversal
 	- What it is
 	- Exploitation